 By Terry Trucco

 It was just a matter of time.
 The Surrey, a small 1920s hotel, occupies a prime spot steps from Madison Avenue’s high-end boutiques, art galleries and the Whitney Museum of Art.
-For years it was a dependable if frowsy place where East Siders put up visiting relatives or moved in after a divorce if the nearby Carlyle proved too pricey.
+For years it was a frowsy but dependable place where East Siders put up visiting relatives or moved in after a divorce if the nearby Carlyle proved too pricey.

-But let’s face it, it was too well located to continue on that path.
+But tt was too well located to continue on that path.

 And it didn’t.
 The hotel closed for renovations as a shabby dowager and reopened in 2009 — as what?
-We recently checked in for a night to find out.
+I recently checked in for a night to find out.

-The lobby, an elegant mix of black, white and gray with an exquisite mosaic tile floor, all but screams that the Surrey is dowager no more.
-It’s a beauty, a mix of Art Deco, Woman of the Year glamour and East Side chic.
+The lobby, an elegant mix of black, white and gray with an exquisite mosaic tile floor, all but screams that the Surrey is reborn.
+And it’s a beauty, a mix of Art Deco, Woman of the Year glamour and East Side chic.
 Irving Penn could have posed his glamorous subjects here, sprawled on the small velvet sofa next to the fresh white roses.

 As for the flameless pillar candles lined up on the mirror-backed shelves behind, sweet.

-We had plenty of time to drink in these details as the ebony check-in counter crowned with veined black marble was deserted when we arrived late afternoon.
-We watched a woman in a stylish black uniform dash past us and hug another woman who had just walked in.
+I had plenty of time to drink in these details as the ebony check-in counter crowned with veined black marble was deserted when I arrived late afternoon.
+I watched a woman in a stylish black uniform dash past us and hug another woman who had just walked in.
 They chatted animatedly.
-We waited (ahem).
+I waited (ahem).
 Presently the woman in black stepped behind the desk, beamed as if we had just appeared and check-in commenced.
-“You’ll need your key card to operate the elevator,” she called as we headed off.
+“You’ll need your key card to operate the elevator,” she called as I headed off.

 The room was neither snug nor huge at 330 square feet but brimmed with clever details.
-A wall of built-ins included a bar with an impressive selection of small-batch whiskey and scotch in sealed full-size bottles (a bartender will come up and mix cocktails upon request, a swanky touch).
+A wall of built-ins included a bar with an impressive selection of small-batch whiskey and scotch in sealed full-size bottles (a bartender will come up and mix cocktails upon request).

 A cushioned window seat fronted the large window so you could curl up and gaze out at the Carlyle.
 Beside it stood an upholstered armchair and matching footstool.
 The sassy silver table lamp sported a white skirt.